SapienzaNLP/multimirror/README.md

 ```

 ## License
 This project is released under the CC-BY-NC-SA 4.0 license (see `LICENSE`).
-If you use SPRING, please put a link to this repo.

 ## Acknowledgements
 The authors gratefully acknowledge the support of the [ERC Consolidator Grant MOUSSE](http://mousse-project.org) No. 726487 and the [ELEXIS project](https://elex.is/) No. 731015 under the European Union’s Horizon 2020 research and innovation programme.